weberi/NoRa-chatbot/README.md

 - a [GitHub Codespace](https://github.com/features/codespaces)
 - a Rasa OpenSource powered chatbot
-- an action server for the chatbot running on Node-RED and Rasa Node-RED nodes [node-red-contrib-rasa-actionserver](https://github.com/weberi/node-red-contrib-rasa-actionserver)
+- an action server for the chatbot running on Node-RED using  [node-red-contrib-rasa-actionserver](https://github.com/weberi/node-red-contrib-rasa-actionserver) nodes

 ### Setup Instructions

 1. **Fork the Repository**: Click the fork button at the top right of this page.
-2. **Open in Codespace**: Once forked, start the repository's Codespace.
+2. **Open in Codespace**: Once forked, open the repository's Codespace in the browser.
+This may take up to 10 minutes.
+3. In the terminal of the Codespace: ```cd moodbot```, then type ```rasa train``` and hit Enter.
+When the training is complete:
-3. **Start Rasa**: In the terminal, run the following command to start Rasa:
+4. **Start Rasa**: In the terminal, run the following command to start Rasa:

    ```rasa run --port 5005 --cors "*"```

    ### Webchat Integration

 To enable users to chat with your bot via a web interface, you can use a webchat like [my_chatroom](https://weberi.github.io/my_chatroom.github.io).
 Follow these steps to integrate the chatroom with your bot running in the Codespace:

 1. **Expose Rasa Port**: After running the Rasa command in your Codespace (```rasa run --port 5005 --cors "*"````) and making port 5005 public, your Codespace will generate a public URL for your Rasa server.
 This URL should look something like: